Jahia/elasticsearch-connector/README.md

 #### Setting up a connection

-You can set up a connection by modifying [org.jahia.modules.elasticsearchConnector.cfg] (src%2Fmain%2Fresources%2FMETA-INF%2Fconfigurations%2Forg.jahia.modules.elasticsearchConnector.cfg) file.
+You can set up a connection by modifying [org.jahia.modules.elasticsearchConnector.cfg](src%2Fmain%2Fresources%2FMETA-INF%2Fconfigurations%2Forg.jahia.modules.elasticsearchConnector.cfg) file.

 #### Using connection